JDeanTech/Social-Links-Profile/README.md

 ### What I learned

 I learned a lot about hover feature in CSS and working to learn more about margin and padding it can be a little confusing.

+I also learned how to upload the project to be hosted for FREE on Github Pages which is super nice

 To see how you can add code snippets, see below: